mithi/hexapod/CONTRIBUTING.md

 - Thoughtfully-written explanations and the rationale of the pull request is always appreciated!

 - Explanations of issues and PRs don't have to be long.
 Two or three sentences might be sufficient in a lot of cases, probably.

-- Your PR will most likely NOT be merged if the CI build fails.

-- I prefer PRs with fewer commits.
-[Squash the commits and push force][rewriting_git_history_link] if you need to.
-But of course, it's better if all the changes in a single commit are logically connected.

 - Including corresponding tests in your PR is always appreciated.